maelle/simplymaelle/content/post/2024-02-08-producing-oss-first-edition-karl-fogel/index.md

 output: hugodown::hugo_document
 tags:
   - books
-rmd_hash: 2e549ea0c5a28356
+rmd_hash: f86438257b648f6f

 ---

 I recently re-read [Nadia Eghbal's Working in public](https://press.stripe.com/working-in-public).
 This time around, I noticed her mention of the book ["Producing open source software" by Karl Fogel](https://producingoss.com/).
 It is a book about the people aspect of open-source projects, including money, and it reads like a sort of guide.
 Complying with my [first-edition-curse](/2024/01/19/pro-git-scott-chacon-reading-notes/), I did not notice there was a second edition online and soonish to be in print apparently, so I bought and read a second-hand first edition.

 I really enjoyed it, and found myself refering to or thinking of parts of the books at work.
 Kind of impressive for a 2005 book about open-source to have aged so well in at least some chapters.
-Here are some of my highlights
+Here are some of my highlights!

 ## What didn't age well